 If these aren’t feasible, is it possible to restructure the workflow so the limited point(s) of contact are able to prioritize handling communications as soon as they come through?
 More closely monitoring and managing the traffic may be the best solution to ensure everything continues to move smoothly.

 Examine where vendors provide crucial data, materials, or other resources.
-In many cases, vendor and contractor interactions have the potential to become a bottleneck only because the relationships between the PMO and its external partners often have a fair bit of necessary structure around them.
-Not only must information and data assets travel through filters on the vendor’s side of the channel before it touches the project office, they must also typically be transitioned into the PMO via a limited conduit.
+In many cases, vendor and contractor interactions have the potential to become a bottleneck only because the relationships between the Project Team and its external partners often have a fair bit of necessary structure around them.
+Not only must information and data assets travel through filters on the vendor’s side of the channel before it touches the project office, they must also typically be transitioned into the Project Team via a limited conduit.

 Careful coordination may be the best route in maintaining forward progress.
 Make it a priority to complete any necessary preparations internally—paperwork, possibly even user training—before assets arrive from outside, so there are fewer steps that need to be tackled.
 In addition, the team must be diligent in setting clear expectations between vendors, others on the project team, sponsors, and end users.
 This will ensure there are fewer questions and less potential for last-minute negotiations or pushback that could interrupt the timely deployment of resources.